Home > Blog >

 Key highlights

-• Warehouse automation is shifting from isolated projects to networked platforms that support end‑to‑end supply chain visibility.
+• Warehouse automation is shifting from isolated projects to networked platforms that support end‑to‑end supply chain automation and visibility.

 • Autonomous mobile robots and collaborative robots are helping human workers focus on exceptions instead of repetitive tasks.